Giannis goes for 29 and 15 as Bucks blow out Knicks, 132-88

+MILWAUKEE (AP) — Knicks coach David Fizdale knew his struggling team faced a huge challenge Monday night against the streaking Milwaukee Bucks.

+New York stumbled at the start and never had a chance as Giannis Antetokounmpo and the Bucks won their 12th straight game in a 132-88 romp.

-MILWAUKEE (AP) — Giannis Antetokounmpo needed only 14 minutes on the court to record another double-double, finishing with 29 points and 15 rebounds as the Milwaukee Bucks won their 12th straight game in a 132-88 rout of the New York Knicks on Monday night.
+Antetokounmpo needed only 14 minutes on the court to record another double-double, finishing with 29 points and 15 rebounds.
+The Bucks won by 44 points after beating Charlotte by 41 on Saturday, the first time in franchise history Milwaukee posted back-to-back winning margins of 40 points or more.
+It was the fifth time it’s been done in NBA history.

+“I don’t feel we came in here with the idea we could beat this team,” Fizdale said.
+“That is what was most disappointing.
+They got whatever they wanted, whenever they wanted.
+We never took a real stand.”

-The Bucks (18-3) led by as many as 47 and cruised behind Antetokounmpo, who pulled down his 10th rebound with 4:43 left in the second quarter for his NBA-leading 20th double-double.
+The Bucks (18-3) led by as many as 47 and cruised behind Antetokounmpo, who pulled down his 10th rebound with 4:43 left in the second quarter for his league-leading 20th double-double.

-The reigning MVP shot 10 of 14 from the field, including 3 of 4 from 3-point range, while playing 22 minutes.
+The reigning MVP shot 10 of 14 from the field, including 3 for 4 from 3-point range, while playing 22 minutes.
 He exited with nearly five minutes left in the third quarter and the Bucks ahead 93-54.

+“I watch and listen to him lead his guys,” Fizdale said.
+“He’s just impressive.
+The league is in good hands, I know that, when you’ve got a guy like that at the top.”

-Milwaukee’s winning streak is the longest in the NBA this season and the franchise’s longest since the 1981-82 season.
-The Bucks own the league’s best record, ahead of the Los Angeles Lakers (17-3).
+Milwaukee’s winning streak is the longest in the NBA this season and the franchise’s best since the 1981-82 season.
+The Bucks own the league’s top record, ahead of the Los Angeles Lakers (17-3).

+“I think everybody shows up every day and they’re hungry,” Antetokounmpo said.
+“Nobody relaxes.
+We show up and do our job.
+We smile; we’re having fun about it and it’s nice.
+Usually teams tend to relax, but we don’t do that.”

 The Knicks (4-17) posed little challenge as they shot just 4 of 24 in the first period and trailed 33-15 after one.